tigerabrodi/data-structures-and-algorithms-javascript/src/recursion/README.md

 That's the end of the story.

 How recursion works is the last function call is the first one to return.
 So the last function call is `factorial(1)` and it returns 1.
 Then `factorial(2)` returns 2 _ 1, then `factorial(3)` returns 3 _ 2, and so on.

+# From recursion to iteration

+Transforming a recursive function into an iterative one requires understanding how the call stack works.

+We need to identify the base case and how we're gonna break down the problem into smaller problems.

+In recursion, the call stack is used to store the function calls.
+The last function call is the first one to return.
+That's why we don't have to store what the functions return in a variable.

+You've to determine what information is being carried across recursive calls.

+Use the identified data structure to store and retrieve the state information during each iteration of the loop.

+Ensure that each iteration correctly modifies the state to mirror what would happen in a recursive call.